fnoquaye/MyTaskManagar/README.md

 # Task Management App
- A simple Tasjk Management App I made in school
+ A simple Task Management App I made in school
  Used React Native and an Android Emulator
  Will work on it a little later